andre-hctulc/antd-tailwind/README.md

 # antd-tailwind

-Antd-Tailwind is a tailored package that seamlessly integrates [Tailwind CSS](https://tailwindcss.com) with [Ant Design v5](https://ant.design).
+antd-tailwind is a tailored package that seamlessly integrates [Tailwind CSS](https://tailwindcss.com) with [Ant Design v5](https://ant.design).
 By leveraging a Tailwind-compatible configuration, it harmoniously aligns with the design principles of Ant Design.

 ### Key Features: